FAQ PAGE FOR MEXICO RETREAT

 Can my special diet be accommodated?

-It’s easy to find vegetarian food—beans, rice, taco, sopes, salads, etc. If you’re looking for vegan I found places great about accommodating a no dairy option.
+It’s easy to find vegetarian food—beans, rice, taco, sopes, salads, etc. If you’re looking for vegan I found places great about accommodating a no-dairy option.

 Gluten free is also easy to find.
 If you need to avoid corn you’ll be a bit more limited here, but it will still be possible to find enough to eat.
 You won’t find things labeled gluten free, but wheat is not as ubiquitous as it is in the U.S.

 Like gluten free, you won’t find anything labeled Paleo, but getting protein and veggies is easy here.
 Probably not as much variety in vegetables as we’re used to in the United States, but lots of options for fresh seafood.

 The restaurant at the resort is very accommodating if you do have special needs.
 If you have special needs beyond what is mentioned here please ask before signing up for the retreat.
 I can’t promise that your specific needs will be accommodated.